-You will need to hold specific qualifications and complete training courses to become a coastal pilot.
+You will need to hold specific qualifications and complete training courses to become a coastal pilot in Australia.

 Once you have become a coastal pilot, you will need to access navigation materials, and keep up to date with new developments.